St. William Parish (Lawncrest): Pastors

-Over 100 men and women have taken vocations from St William Parish over the years, including Monsignor Joseph Tracy, Bishop Martin Lohmuller, our recent former Pastor, Fr.
-Joe Watson and our current Deacon, William Moser.
+Vocations

-Currently, the parish is proud to have one of their own as a seminarian preparing for ordination to the priesthood of the Archdioces of Philadelphia - Mr. Roneld St. Louis.
+Over 100 men and women have taken vocations from St William Parish over the years, including Monsignor Joseph Tracy, Bishop Martin Lohmuller, former Pastor, Fr.
+Joe Watson, our current Deacon, William Moser and Rev. Roneld St.Louis.

 Note: Rev. William A. Motley is reportedly buried between the Parish Church and Rectory in the small garden where a tombstone marks only his tenure here at the parish, not his actual birth and death dates (Born 12/5/1867, Died 10/21/1928).
 A Solemn Requiem Mass was celebrated on Oct 25, 1928 by Bishop Crane.
 While the church was built with two crypts (one on the North side and one on the South side of the building) neither have ever been used.

 Notable parishioners

 William (Bil) Keane, Creator of the Family Circus, is a St. William School Graduate, Class of 1936.